volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 const add = (x, y) => x + y;
 ```

-In order to verify that the function works as intended, let's choose random pairs numbers and use them is tests:
+To verify that the function works as intended, we select random pairs of numbers and use them is tests:

 ```javascript
 describe("add function", () => {